Frequently Asked Questions

 1. What can I eat after my surgery?

 – You will be on a soft food diet for 4-6 days.
-For example yogurt, mashed potatoes, soup, eggs, shakes, etc. But you cannot drink out of a straw, this can cause a dry sock-it.
+For example yogurt, mashed potatoes, soup, eggs, shakes, etc. But you cannot drink out of a straw, this can cause a dry socket.
 Please view our Pinterest account for food options and advice.

 2. Can I exercise after my procedure?

 – No, you cannot exercise for a week, or as advised by the doctor.

 3. Is it normal to be more swollen a few days after my tooth extractions?